SASLCproject/SASLC/README.md

 # About SOEALLC
-The Sources of Old English and Anglo-Latin Literary Culture, 500-1100 (formerely Sources of Anglo-Saxon Literary Culture, SASLC) is a longstanding project to map the sources that influenced the literary culture of early England.
+The Sources of Old English and Anglo-Latin Literary Culture, 500-1100 (SOEALLC, formerely Sources of Anglo-Saxon Literary Culture, SASLC) is a longstanding project to map the sources that influenced the literary culture of early England.
 It aims at a comprehensive, descriptive list of all authors and works known in Britain between c.
 500 and c.
 1100 CE.
-SASLC has been re-envisioned for a digital world.
-Originally conceived of as a traditional encyclopedic resource, with entries published from A to Z, the potential of the multi-media environment provided by Amsterdam University Press has provided SASLC with a new publication model of print and online materials.
+SOEALLC has been re-envisioned for a digital world.
+Originally conceived of as a traditional encyclopedic resource, with entries published from A to Z, the potential of the multi-media environment provided by Amsterdam University Press has provided SOEALLC with a new publication model of print and online materials.

 You are using an online repository available to the community of scholars who work on the sources of Old English and early Anglo-Latin literary culture to share ideas and work related to our common interest.